escitalopram/wlan_kabel/README.md

 You can then connect your computer to the proxy device with a patch cable and bring it up normally - it will work with DHCP, etc.

-WLAN_Kabel has been tested on an ATH9K chipset with Ubuntu 10.10
+WLAN_Kabel has been tested on:

+-  ATH9K chipset with Ubuntu 10.10
+-  Ralink RT2870 on a Raspberry Pi

 ## License